RicoFio/mcdp-language/README.md

 git push origin main "v${version}"
 ```

+Opening a pull request, pushing commits to an open pull request, and pushing to
+`main` all run the validation job: Rust formatting, workspace checks, tests,
-Pull requests and pushes to `main` run validation.
-Pushing a `vX.Y.Z` tag also
+Clippy, VSCode extension checks, and extension preflight.
+Pushing a `vX.Y.Z` tag
-starts the VSCode publish job.
-GitHub Actions builds the release `mcdp-lsp`
+also starts the VSCode publish job.
+GitHub Actions builds the release
-binary for each supported platform, bundles it into the corresponding VSIX,
+`mcdp-lsp` binary for each supported platform, bundles it into the corresponding
-verifies the bundled server's `--version` output matches the Cargo version, and
+VSIX, verifies the bundled server's `--version` output matches the Cargo
-publishes the extension version to the marketplace.
+version, and publishes the extension version to the marketplace.

 ## Importing mcdp-language as crate